All Episodes

 You know, a lot of people know what they think, but a lot of them don't know why.

-But when it comes time to explain it when they're challenged, they can't.
+But when it comes time to explain it, when they're challenged, they can't.

-Uh standing up for what you're blind, challenging what he's saying, it's only going to improve your ability to express yourself and persuade others.
+It's only going to improve your ability to express yourself and persuade others.

 I'm proud of you.

-That's that's way to go.
+That's the way to go.

-There's another time when uh he made a wise crack about the shooting incident with Dick Chaney, and uh I blurted out that I'd rather be hunting with Dick Chaney than driving with Ted Kennedy.
+And I blurted out that I'd rather be hunting with Dick Chaney than driving with Ted Kennedy.

-And what did he say to what did he say to that?
+And what did he say to that?

 He told me to shut up.